Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 }
 ```

-The `NativeContext` property give's your tool method access to the underlying
+The `NativeContext` property gives your tool method access to the underlying
 gRPC context, which includes the request headers, caller IP address, and so forth.

 The `WeatherForecaster` custom tool in the *Sample_AspNetCore_ProtobufNet* project,
 demonstrates how to retrieve a header value from the native gRPC context.
 See below.

+The header value, provided in the `CallBackHeaders` property,
+is stored securely by Orpius, and sent with each tool call.

 ```cs
 var callContext = context.NativeContext as ProtoBuf.Grpc.CallContext? ?? null;